Robert Wallop: Career

 Under the Commonwealth, Wallop was elected one of the Council of State in 1649 and 1650; however, he submitted to Cromwell's government with very great reluctance, having a determined preference for a republic.
 He was willing to work against the Cromwellian interest to restore his preferred parliament as a proof of his sentiments and courage.
 For example, when Cromwell wished to form the First Protectorate Parliament to help in the government of the Protectorate, Cromwell wished to keep Sir Henry Vane out of the parliament.
 He prevented Vane being returned at Kingston upon Hull and Bristol, though it was said Vane had the majority of votes in those two cities.
 Wallop supported Vane and used his influence to have Vane chosen by the borough of Whitchurch, Hampshire, which so enraged the Cromwellian faction that they sent a menacing letter to Wallop which was signed by most of the justices of the peace for the county.
 The letter stated that if Wallop continued to support Vane, they would oppose Wallop's attempt to become an MP.
 Wallop ignored them, assisted Vane and was elected MP for Hampshire in 1654 in spite of the opposition of the justices of the peace.
 Wallop was re-elected in 1656 and 1659.

 After the fall of the Cromwellian interest, Wallop showed his sincere zeal for the Long Parliament as the support of the republic, and they procured him a seat in 1659 in their council of state.
 In the following December, having assisted with others in securing Portsmouth, he received their thanks for the good and important services he had rendered them.
 In April 1660, he was elected MP for Whitchurch in the Convention Parliament, but did not take part in its proceedings and was disabled from sitting on 11 June.

 At the restoration of the monarchy, Wallop was excepted from receiving any benefit of his estate under the Act of Indemnity and subjected to further punishment.
 He was brought up to the bar of the House of Commons with Lord Monson and Sir Henry Mildmay.
 After being required to confess his guilt, he was sentenced to be degraded from his gentility, drawn upon a sledge to and under the gallows at Tyburn with a halter around his neck and to be imprisoned for life.
 This sentence was solemnly executed upon him on 30 January 1662, which was the anniversary of the king's execution.
-He died on 19 November 1667 and his body was sent to Farleigh Wallop to be interred with his ancestors.
+He died intestate on 19 November 1667 in the Tower of London.
+His body was returned to Farleigh Wallop to be interred with his ancestors.

+His only son Henry Wallop was the MP for Whitchurch from 1660-74.